Upcoming ‘Destiny 2’ Nightfall And Prestige Raid Changes Detailed By Bungie

 - Power modifier — Decreases your power to gain a score bonus.

 Bungie is still working on unique rewards for Nightfall Strikes but will have Nightfall emblems to start.
 These will show a player’s personal best score and provide an aura if it exceeds a Bonus Threshold.
 This aura will also boost a Fireteam’s Vanguard Token drops by 25 percent in Strikes.
-There will also be more difficult to obtain variants of these emblems available at higher thresholds but there is no mention of what those thresholds are or how they might affect rewards.
+There will also be more difficult to obtain variants of these emblems available at higher thresholds, but there is no mention of what those thresholds are or how they might affect rewards.

 Prestige Raid Changes